syncfusion-content/xamarin-docs/Xamarin/ComboBox/DataTemplateSelector.md

 ---
 layout: post
 title: DataTemplateSelector of Syncfusion Xamarin.Forms SfComboBox
-description: SfComboBox supports DataTemplateSelector, which is used to choose a DataTemplate based on data object.
+description: SfComboBox supports DataTemplateSelector, DataTemplateSelector for Xamarin.Forms SfComboBox is used to choose a DataTemplate based on data object.
 platform: Xamarin
 control: SfComboBox
 documentation: ug
 ---

-# DataTemplateSelector
+# DataTemplateSelector for Xamarin.Forms ComboBox

 SfComboBox supports DataTemplateSelector, which is used to choose a DataTemplate based on data object.